crypto7world/btc-heritage/README.md

 All the software provided (libs and bins) is working and can be safely used for Bitcoin's holdings.

-We are using [Semantic Versioning](https://github.com/semver/semver) (MAJOR.MINOR.PATCH) for the following crates:
+We are using [Semantic Versioning](https://github.com/semver/semver) (MAJOR.MINOR.PATCH).

-- btc-heritage
-- heritage-cli

-The other crates version are managed more "freely" (if at all) for now.

 Everything is still in the initial-development stage (version 0.x.x).
-While you can expect every new version to be in working order, you _SHOULD NOT_ expect the APIs or the CLI to be stable.
+While you can expect every new version to be in working order, you _SHOULD NOT_ expect the APIs to be stable.
 That being said, new features and breaking changes will only happen on MINOR version increment, not on PATCH version increment.

 <!-- ROADMAP -->